LupoNetn/lupo.dev/SYSTEMS_ARCHITECT_GUIDELINE.md

 ### PHASE 1: THE FOUNDATIONS (Months 1-3)

-_Goal: Understand the "Ground Truth" of how computers actually execute your code._
+_Goal: Understand the "Ground Truth" of how computers actually execute your code

 1.  **Operating Systems (The Environment)**:
     - **Process vs Thread**: Deeply understand multitasking, context switching, and scheduling.